 A lot of mixed messages are going back and forth in this storyline, but at the bottom of it all, Sally seems to be choosing life, or at least giving it serious consideration.
 She was presented with two brothers at the beginning of the show: Sean, which rhymes with Don (as in Draper), and Neil (as in Armstrong).

 Initially, Sally is attracted to cynical, arrogant Sean.
-But by the end of the scene she chooses Neil, the true rebel with a beautiful mind who has escaped the shallow gravity of the Betty/Caroline/Sean/TV universe.
+But by the end of the scene she chooses Neil, the true rebel, with a beautiful mind that has escaped the shallow gravity of the Betty/Caroline/Sean/TV universe.
 In that last scene, Sally is posing exactly like Betty, but she isn’t picking “the anthropology experiment” like Betty would have.
 For Sally, there’s hope.
 She’s not choosing Don Draper, the entitled womanizing corporate shill, she’s choosing Neil Armstrong the humble NASA engineer who’s more interested in building a better world than getting cheap thrills.

 On the other hand, generational politics would peak at the dawn of 1970 as the Nixon Administration deepened our presence in Southeast Asia.
 Membership in fraternities and sororities plummeted on campuses as even non-hippy youth were becoming cynical that year.
 Sean would have been part of that college cohort.